OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 Group Admin.
 Mapping
 --------------------

 Each group in OpenNebula can have its :ref:`admins <manage_groups_permissions>` that have administrative privileges for the group.
 Also this attribute could be controlled by the LDAP driver.
 For this purpose there is an option: ``:group_admin_group_dn:``.
-This needs be set to a LDAP DN of a group.
+This needs to be set to a LDAP DN of a group.
 If a user is a member of that group in LDAP, this user will be a group admin of all mapped LDAP groups in ONE.

 Enabling LDAP auth in Sunstone